 Method #4: Ask for help or offer to help

-According to a career coach, therapist, and member of the Forbes Coaches Council, Jessica Sweet:
+According to a career coach, therapist, and member of the Forbes Coaches Council, Jessica Sweet, starting a conversation by asking for help is a great way to connect with the people you work with:

-“One of the best ways to start a conversation at work with someone you don’t know is to ask a simple question or to ask [for] a favor.
+“One of the best ways to start a conversation at work with someone you don’t know is to ask for a favor.

 The ‘Ben Franklin Effect’ is the idea that people like you more when they do you a small favor.